-At the end of a semester on Academic Probation, if a student fails to meet the standards of Satisfactory Academic Progress (Table 1, page 52), the student may be placed on Academic Suspension.
+At the end of a semester on Academic Probation, if a student fails to meet the standards of Satisfactory Academic Progress (Table 1), the student may be placed on Academic Suspension.
 The decision to suspend the student will depend on a thorough review of the individual student's overall academic record, with particular attention to the academic performance during the most recent semester.
-For instance, if a student on Academic Probation fails to meet the standards of Satisfactory Academic Progress (Table 1) but earned at least a 2.0 semester GPA with passing grades (D- or higher) for all completed course work (12 or more hours) during the most recent semester, the student will normally remain on academic probation for the next semester and continue working towards Academic Good Standing.